Human trafficking in Eswatini

-Eswatini is a source, destination, and transit country for women and children subjected to trafficking in persons, specifically commercial sexual exploitation, involuntary domestic servitude, and forced labor in agriculture.
+Eswatini formerly known as Swaziland, a country located in Southern Africa is a source, destination, and transit country for women and children subjected to trafficking in persons, specifically commercial sexual exploitation, involuntary domestic servitude, and forced labor in agriculture.
 Swazi girls, particularly orphans, are subjected to commercial sexual exploitation and involuntary domestic servitude in the cities of Mbabane and Manzini, as well as in South Africa and Mozambique.

 Swazi boys are trafficked within the country for forced labor in commercial agriculture and market vending.
 Some Swazi women are forced into prostitution in South Africa and Mozambique after voluntarily migrating to these countries in search of work.
 Chinese organized crime units transport some Swazi victims to Johannesburg, South Africa, where victims are "distributed" locally or sent overseas for subsequent exploitation.

-Traffickers reportedly force Mozambican women into prostitution in Eswatini, or else transit Eswatini with their victims en route to South Africa.
-Mozambican boys migrate to Eswatini for work washing cars, herding livestock, and portering; some of these boys subsequently become victims of trafficking.
-Information on the full extent of trafficking in Eswatini is not yet available, as the government is still carrying out research into the scope and nature of the problem.
+Traffickers in 2009 reportedly forced Mozambican women into prostitution in Eswatini, or else transitted Eswatini with their victims en route to South Africa.
+Mozambican boys migrated to Eswatini for work washing cars, herding livestock, and portering; some of these boys subsequently became victims of trafficking.

 The Government of Eswatini does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
 This assessment is based in part on the government's commitment to undertake additional action over the coming year, particularly enforcement of its newly enacted comprehensive anti-trafficking legislation.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017 and in 2023.

-Prosecution
+Eswatini ratified the 2000 UN TIP Protocol in September 2012.

+The Organised Crime Index of 2023 gave Eswatini a score of 4.5 out of 10 for human trafficking, noting that a lack of prosecutions and shelters led a large number of people being trafficked, mainly to South Africa.